-Restrictions on Registration for Interdisciplinary Majors Although registration for most interdisciplinary majors is not restricted, restrictions do apply to the following majors.
+1) Restrictions on Registration for Interdisciplinary Majors Although registration for most interdisciplinary majors is not restricted, restrictions do apply to the following majors.
 It is therefore recommended to check before registration.

 Majors Limitations -Restrictions on registration for a Double Major History of Art Registration is offered only to students whose GPA is 2.7 or higher (beginning from 2018-Fall semester) -Restrictions on registration for a Double Major Registration is offered only to students who have completed five courses from the following list with the GPA of 3.0 or higher.
-(1) Requisite Courses: Microeconomic Theory (Economics), Macroeconomic Theory (Economics), Principle of Accounting Information (Business Administration) Finance and Grades earned after taking Microeconomic theory and Macroeconomics theory at overseas exchange schools are not accepted.
-Economics (2) Elective Courses (Select one): Business Statistics (22233), Economic Statistics(22207), Probability and Statistics (34980), Statistics I (20424), Statistics II (20425) (3) Elective Courses (Select one): Calculus (20406), Mathematics for Economics (22201), Calculus I (20407), Calculus II (20408) Students taking Statistics or Calculus must complete Statistics I and II or Calculus I and II to be considered to have completed one course. -Not available as a Minor -Restrictions on registration for a Minor and Double Major Software Registration is not offered to students majoring in Computer Science & Engineering and Cyber security. -Restrictions on registration for a Double Major Moral Education Registration is offered only to students majoring in Education or Education Technology, as well as Philosophy majors in the process of completing the curricula to become professional teachers. -Not available as a Minor -Restrictions on registration for a Double Major Common Social Studies Among students who entered after 2006, registration is offered only to students majoring in Social Studies/Social Studies Education, as well as History, Sociology, Political Science and International Relations majors in the process of completing the curricula to become professional teachers. -Not available as a Minor -Restrictions on registration for a Double Major General Science Among students who entered after 2006, registration is offered only to students majoring in Science Education and Physics, Chemistry, Chemistry & Nano Science, and Life Science majors in the process of completing the curricula to become professional teachers. -Not available as a Minor
+(1) Requisite Courses: Microeconomic Theory (Economics), Macroeconomic Theory (Economics), Principle of Accounting Information (Business Administration) Grades earned after taking Microeconomic theory and Macroeconomics theory at overseas exchange schools are not accepted.
+Finance and Economics (2) Elective Courses (Select one): Business Statistics (22233), Economic Statistics(22207), Probability and Statistics (34980), Statistics I (20424), Statistics II (20425) (3) Elective Courses (Select one): Calculus (20406), Mathematics for Economics (22201), Calculus I (20407), Calculus II (20408) Students taking Statistics or Calculus must complete Statistics I and II or Calculus I and II to be considered to have completed one course. - Requirements for completion: The GPA of courses offered by Finance and Economics is 3.0 or higher -Not available as a Minor -Restrictions on registration for a Minor and Double Major Software Registration is not offered to students majoring in Computer Science & Engineering and Cyber security. -Restrictions on registration for a Double Major Moral Education Registration is offered only to students majoring in Education or Education Technology, as well as Philosophy majors in the process of completing the curricula to become professional teachers. -Not available as a Minor -Restrictions on registration for a Double Major Among students who entered after 2006, registration is offered only to students majoring Common Social Studies in Social Studies/Social Studies Education, as well as History, Sociology, Political Science and International Relations majors in the process of completing the curricula to become Studies professional teachers. -Not available as a Minor -Restrictions on registration for a Double Major Community : Among students who entered after 2006, registration is offered only to students majoring General Science in Science Education and Physics, Chemistry, Chemistry & Nano Science, and Life Science majors in the process of completing the curricula to become professional teachers.
+L I

-Majors Limitations International -Restrictions on registration for a Minor and Double Major Development Registration is offered only to students whose GPA is 3.3 or higher Cooperation (beginning from 2020-Fall semester)
+Majors Limitations -Not available as a Minor International -Restrictions on registration for a Minor and Double Major Development Registration is offered only to students whose GPA is 3.3 or higher Cooperation (beginning from 2020-Fall semester)